melanieharo22/cse15l-lab-reports/labreport-4.md

 **_Here I used the git add command to add the changes I made to the files_** <br />
 ![Image](gitadd.jpg)

-**_After that, this is how I committed the resulting change to my Github account.
+**_After that, this is how I pushed and committed the resulting change to my Github account.
 I did this by typing git commit -am lab7_**
 ![Image](git-commit-slay.jpg) <br />

-You can see that I committed and pushed the change to my Github account.